-Entry level salaries for non-experienced candidates will be as follows: May 1, 1998 (\$39,545); May 1, 1999 (\$40,830); May 1, 2000 (\$42,055).
-Although the City may set an entry-level salary for an experienced police officer at a rate higher than those set forth above, it is agreed that no entry-level salary for an experienced police officer shall exceed the current salary for any existing Lake Forest police officer with equivalent experience.
+Entry level salaries for non-experienced candidates will be as follows: May 1, 2001 (\$43,674).
+The entry level salary effective May 1, 2002 and May 1, 2003, respectively, shall be increased by the same percentage that the entry level salary for the City's rank-and-file firefighters is increased on May 1, 2002, and May 2003, respectively.
+Although the City may set an entry-level salary for an experienced police officer at a rate higher than those set forth above, it is agreed that no entry-level salary for an experienced police officer shall exceed the current salary for any existing Lake Forest police officer with an equivalent experience.

-In addition to any step moves that employees may be eligible to receive during the 1998-1999, 1999-2000, and 2000-2001 fiscal years, effective May 1, 1998, May 1, 1999 and May 1, 2000, respectively, employees covered by this Agreement shall also be eligible for base salary adjustments based on an evaluation of their performance during the preceding year.
-Such base salary performance adjustments for eligible employees shall average 3.25% for the 1998-1999 fiscal year, 3.25% for the 1999-2000 fiscal year, and 3.0% for the 2000-2001 fiscal year.
-Such base salary adjustments shall be subject to the applicable base salary maximums for the 1998-1999, 1999-2000 and 2000-2001 fiscal years, respectively.
+In addition to any step moves that employees may be eligible to receive during the 2001-2002, 2002-2003 and 2003-2004 fiscal years, effective May 1, 2001, May 1, 2002 and May 1, 2003, respectively, employees covered by this Agreement shall also be eligible for base salary adjustments based on an evaluation of their performance during the preceding year.
+Such base salary performance adjustments for eligible employees shall average 3.85% for the 2001-2002 fiscal year.
+For the 2002-2003 and 2003-2004 fiscal years, such base salary adjustments for eligible employees shall average the same as the average base salary performance adjustments for the City's rank-and-file firefighters for the 2002-2003 and 2003-2004 fiscal years, respectively.
+Said base salary (percentage) adjustment shall be applied to each step of the existing wage schedule, attached hereto as Appendix A. Such base salary adjustments shall be subject to the applicable base salary maximums, (i.e., Step 7), for the 2001-2002, 2002-2003 and 2003-2004 fiscal years, respectively.
 Any officer denied a base salary adjustment pursuant to these provisions and whose salary is frozen shall be evaluated every three (3) months following such denial, and if the officer meets departmental standards for two consecutive evaluations, the affected officer shall then receive his/her base salary adjustment (said base salary adjustment shall not be retroactive).
-The affected officer shall then be eligible for the next base salary adjustment on the following May 1 if he/she meets departmental standards during the preceding evaluation period.
+The affected officer shall be eligible for the next base salary adjustment on the following May 1 if he/she meets departmental standards during the preceding evaluation period.